rakesh-gupta29/hugo-blog/README.md

 A responsive blog platform built with Hugo and Tailwind CSS, featuring content management, SEO optimization, and social integration.

+> **Note:** This project is still under active development and needs code cleanup.
+Some features may be incomplete or unstable.

 ## Core Features

 - Responsive design with Tailwind CSS